-There are certain times when the lines of technique and strategy meet in the game of tennis to form a shot so fundamental to the game, it deserves it own unique name.
+There are certain times when the lines of technique and strategy meet in the game of tennis to form a shot so fundamental to the game, it deserves its own unique name.
 One such shot is the “half-volley”.
 But what is a half volley in tennis?

-A half volley in tennis is a stroke that involves a player immediately returning the ball after it has already bounced.
+A half volley in tennis is a stroke that involves a player immediately returning the ball after it has bounced.
 Unlike standard volleys that are returned mid-air, half volleys require a player to lower and straighten the racquet, before abruptly hitting the ball within seconds of the bounce.

 What Does A Half Volley Mean In Tennis?

-The half volley is commonly used when a player can’t quite get to the ball before it bounces and instead times their arrival to the ball so that they can hit it right after the bounce.
+The half volley is commonly used when a player can’t get to the ball before it bounces and instead times their arrival to the ball so that they hit it right after the bounce.
 When done properly, the effect is almost the same as hitting a volley (right out of the air).

-Why Is It Called a Half Volley In Tennis
+Why Is It Called A Half Volley In Tennis

-Why is it called a “half volley” when it is in fact a ground stroke?
+Why is it called a “half volley” when it is in fact a groundstroke?

 It’s called a half volley because the shot falls uniquely in between a volley and a ground stroke despite the ball hitting the ground.
 Even though the ball is allowed to hit the court, it isn’t allowed to come back up to its natural height and is instead hit as if no bounce occurred.

-With the half volley, the ball comes off the racquet more like a common volley, and looks nothing like a traditional groundstroke.
+With the half volley, the ball comes off the racquet more like a common volley and looks nothing like a traditional groundstroke.

 Despite having a bounce, it is called a half volley because the effect is the same as a regular volley back over the net.